thibaudcolas/frontend-starter-kit/docs/useful-tools.md

 - Designs are exported from Sketch to Zeplin.
 - The "Scene" is useful to share designs with clients / third parties without giving them complete access.
 - The "Styleguide" provides a good overview of type sizes, colors, components.
 It is automated so it picks up inconsistencies right away.
-- Setting up Zeplin and structuring the Sketch file accordingly takes time, but then updating it is very simple/fast.
+- Structuring the Sketch file accordingly initially takes time, but then updating it is very simple/fast.

 ## Node tooling